 No Impact.
 The proposed project will not expose sensitive receptors to substantial pollutant concentrations.
-Particulate emissions associated with MP construction and operation and maintenance will occur primarily in agricultural drains and fields where large numbers of people are not expected to congregate.
+The MPs are not individually or cumulatively significantly different than current agricultural practices (e.g., preparing land for planting).
+The project requires farmers/growers to continue using MPs on farmland to control agricultural wastewater discharge quality and control pollutants associated with discharges.
+It also requires IID to continue the use of MPs to control potential water quality impacts due to drain O&M. Particulate emissions associated with MP construction and operation and maintenance will occur primarily in agricultural drains and fields where large numbers of people are not expected to congregate.